For karateka at the Games, the goal is gold. For karate the sport, the goal is inclusion.

 The origins of karate are still “the million-dollar question,” according to Fuente.
 Historians have long sought its exact origins, he adds, but one thing is for certain: Karate originated in Okinawa.

-“With karate adopted as an official event for the Tokyo Olympics, Okinawa, the birthplace of karate, is expected to attract more and more attention from all over the world,” Ishii says.
+“With karate adopted as an official event for the Tokyo Olympics, Okinawa, the birthplace of karate, is expected to attract more and more attention from all over the world,” Sawada says.

 “Karate seems to be held in Japan as a distinctive cultural icon of the nation, but at the same time there is a great lack of knowledge about it,” says Fuente, calling this a “sad paradox.”